Select a government type/Select basis of accounting

 The state statutes contain many requirements for special funds to account for different activities.
 The legally required funds do not always meet standards for external reporting.
 So, while the local governments are required to follow their legal requirements, they will have to make some adjustment to their fund structure for external financial reporting.

-Use enterprise funds (400) for capital projects related to utilities and other business activities.
+Note: Capital project funds should not be used in proprietary funds (400 and 500).
+Use enterprise funds (400) or internal service (500) for capital payments related to utilities and other business type activities.

 Debt backed solely by a pledge of the net revenues from fees and charges.